BorislavEnchev/TaskManagementSystem/README.md

 ### Searching Tasks
 - Use the search bar on the "Search" page to find tasks and comments.
-- Double-click on a search result to open the corresponding task or comment.
+- Search for certain word or perform empty search to reset.

 ## FAQ
 ### How do I install the required dependencies?